 Macchiato is a powerful coffee shot with only a little milk.
 Originally from Italy (and translating to stain or mark), it is fair to say that the universal comprehension of macchiato is an espresso shot with a small piece of milk.
 But depending on where you’re in the world and what cup you’re using, you may get something slightly different.

 One way is to “mark” an espresso with a small amount of steamed milk.
-This tiny drink (2-3 ounces total) is a classic Italian drink; if you were to walk up to the Venetian coffee bar and order a macchiato, that’s exactly what you’d get.
-A small amount of milk will add a little sweetness and help to soften some of the more strong coffee.
+This little drink (2-3 ounces total) is a classic Italian drink; if you were to walk up to the Venetian coffee bar and order a macchiato, that’s exactly what you’d get.
+A small amount of milk will add a little sweetness and help soften some more strong coffee.

 A typical macchiato can come in a glass that exposes the layers.
 The espresso layer is normally at the bottom, preceded by a dollop of foamed milk.